RinuVishwakarma/TechBlog/README.md

 ## What's New
 - **Notifications Update:** Notifications now appear at the top of the page for improved visibility.
 - **Accessibility Enhancements:** Improved features for better accessibility and usability.
-- **Custom Validations:** Added custom validations for blog creation and updates to ensure accurate data input.
 - **Shimmering Effect:** Implemented a skeleton loader to improve UX while fetching data.

 ## Features